How Long Do You Have to Pay Off Student Loans?

 Again, your monthly payment will be about 10% of your discretionary income.
 You’ll have 20 years to pay back the loan if you’re a new borrower on or after July 1, 2014.
 If you borrowed before that date, you will have 25 years to finish making payments.

-As briefly mentioned above, private student loans are not required to offer the same benefits or repayment plans as federal student loans.
+Private student loans are not required to offer the same benefits or repayment plans as federal student loans.
 The term and repayment plan available to you will be determined by the private lender at the time you borrow the loan.
+This is based on your credit profile and debt-to-income ratio, among other factors.
 If you have private student loans and have questions about your loan term, contact your lender directly.

 Can You Shorten Your Student Loan Repayment Term?